charvolant/de-calixtinus/README.md

 ## Sources

 The Camino Planner needs data.
-In particular, the various waypoints, services, accomodation, distances, climbs, descents and what-have you need to be descibed in loving detail.
+In particular, the various waypoints, services, accommodation, distances, climbs, descents and what-have you need to be described in loving detail.
 The sample data has been collected by working through a number of sources.
 Most of these we used when walking the Camino ourselves.